siddhi-io/siddhi/docs/documentation/siddhi-4.0.md

 ```

 !!!
 Note "Dynamic Properties"
-    The Sink and Sink mapper properties that are categorised as `dynamic` have the ability to absorb attributes values
+    The sink and sink mapper properties that are categorized as `dynamic` have the ability to absorb attributes values
-    from their associated Streams.
+    from their associated streams.
 This can be done by using the attribute names in double curly braces as `{{...}}` when configuring the property value.

     Some valid dynamic properties values are: